MattYu/ConcordiaAce/README.md

    - pip install weasyprint
    - pip install requests
    - pip install psycopg2
+   - pip install gunicorn

 7) Migrate static files.
 Do this every time you make a change to a static file.
 You might also need to clear your browser cache or use incognito mode to see the effect of your change.
    - "python manage.py collectstatic --noinput --clear"

 8) Run server in debug mode Go to Ace folder.
      - python manage.py makemigrations
      - python manage.py migrate
      - python manage.py createsuperuser
          - User type = 4
      - python manage.py runserver

  9) Docker - Testing production code with wsgi
      - install docker and create an account
      - run "docker build -t ace -f Dockerfile ." to compose up
      - Use "docker run -it -p 80:8000 ace" instead of python manage.py runserver

-9) Push your branch.
+10) Push your branch.
 When ready to merge, make a pull request.
 Please never merge directly into master.

 # Deploying to production
 Useful resources